 There are several accommodation options.
 You can try the Burketown pub and the local caravan park.
 The Savannah Lodge has self-contained cabins.
 Bush camping is available on Gangalidda Garawa country.
 You need a permit to camp there and they are available at the Burketown Visitor Centre.

 Lawn Hill National Park

 Burketown to Lawn Hill 230km (3 hours)

-Boodjamulla (Lawn Hill) National Park’s is best experienced at water level.
-Paddle your way through the gorge or take on of the walking trails to the lookouts over the Lower and Upper Gorge.
+Boodjamulla Lawn Hill National Park is best experienced at water level.
+Paddle your way through the gorge or take one of the walking trails to the lookouts over the Lower and Upper Gorge.
 The park is teeming with wildlife.
 Look out for freshwater turtles, crocodiles, spitting Archer fish, pythons and lizards.

 The Riversleigh World Heritage Fossil site is within the National Park.
 It has a rich collection of mammal and reptile fossils.
 Short guided and self guided walks are available.
 The guided tour will take you right into the fossil laboratory and the kids can even take part in a fossil ‘dig’.

 Adel’s Grove is privately owned land, 10km from the Lawn Hill Gorge.
 Accommodation options range from unpowered camp sites to a variety of camping and meal options.
 A cruise along Lawn Hill Creek departs in the afternoons from Adel’s Grove.
 Relax with a drink and nibbles as you look out for a croc, barramundi or the local birdlife.
 For something a little more active, hire a canoe from Adel’s Grove or Lawn Hill Gorge and go for a paddle.

 Lawn Hill – Hells Gate 179km (2 hours 30 mininutes)